We are a game family.

 This has been one of our other favorites this year.
 We played it a TON when we were in Hawaii and also over Spring Break.
 It can get pretty long, so we usually do only the odds or the evens or just choose 3 phases to play.

 My parents got this as a gift and taught it to us when we went to Las Vegas for our Winter Escape Trip and we played it every second we got.
 It’s for older kids and adults for sure and I love how clever it is.
-We’ve only played the regular version, but there is also a version with pictures instead of words and through the end of today, it’s only $8.99 with free shipping!
+I strongly prefer the regular version, but there is also a version with pictures instead of words, which my little girls love to play with Bart.
+The Duet version (which is for two people) is nearly 1/2 off right now!

 This one is a classic and one of my favorites.
 Bart and I were AMAZING at this game when we were dating and actually played it the night we got engaged where we trounced the other team so soundly that while we were getting engaged later that night, they broke up (they got back together and ended up getting married shortly after we did, so alls well that ends well).
 I don’t know how good we’d be now, but it’s still one of my favorites.